JakeHam/pkmn-card-gen/README.md

 - Make it look more like an actual Pokemon card.
 - Set fixed widths and height.
 Some images are larger than others.
 - Make the moveset into a table with a left-align for the move name, and a right-align for its power.
+- Filter out moves that have a power of `null`.
 #### Performance
 - Bundle all requests so that they happen in sync.
 It's especially jarring if you load too many cards too quickly.
 - Cache requests.
 This could be a good learning exercise for learning `LocalStorage`.